Sannidh-chiliveri/Custom-ALU-for-DSP-Applications/README.md

 - **tb_top.v[Testbench Block].txt**
   Provides the testbench structure with input stimulus and expected output checks for validating the entire design.

-- **Expected_result's(for verification and validation).docx**
+- **Verification and Validation(Result's).docx**
-  Contains detailed expected results, signal timing, and verification checklist to validate the functional behavior of the custom ALU DSP filter design.
+  "Successfully verified and validated the ALU design by matching simulated waveform outputs with expected computational results across normal and edge test scenarios."

 - **rtl_implementation_Result.png**
    Screenshot of synthesized RTL schematic from the tool showing successful hardware realization of the top-level design with all connected submodules.